usc-psychsim/rddl2psychsim/README.md

     3. Intermediate fluents (ordered according to the associated stratification `level` parameter)
     4. Observable fluents

-    When creating dynamics' tree for a feature in PsychSim, the future value (current update step) of other features of a *strictly lower* level in the hierarchy is considered, otherwise their past value (previous updated step) is used
+    When creating the dynamics' tree for a feature in PsychSim, the future value (current update step) of other features of a *strictly lower* level in the hierarchy is considered, otherwise their past value (previous updated step) is used

-## Constants
+## Fluent Types

-- `true`, `false`
+- boolean: `true` and `false` constants
 - integers
 - reals, converted to python floats
+- enumerated types via the `enum` definition in the `types` section.
+These correspond to domain-level constant types
-- enumerated values via the definition in `types`.
-Note: enums have no boolean or arithmetic evaluation, but can be used as constants in variable attribution and in relational expressions
+  - <u>Note:</u> enums have no boolean or arithmetic evaluation, but can be used as constants in variable attribution and in relational expressions
+- object types, via the `object` declaration in the `types` section and further definition in the `non-fluents` section.
+These correspond to instance-lvel constant types.
+  - <u>Note:</u> for conversion to PsychSim purposes, objects are treated just like an enumerated type

 ## Logical Expressions